Mannaea: History

 The Mannaeans are recorded as rebelling against Esarhaddon of Assyria in 676 BC, when they attempted to interrupt the horse trade between Assyria and its colony of Parsua.

 The Mannaean king Ahsheri, who ruled until the 650s BC, continued to enlarge the territory of Mannaea, although paying tribute to Assyria.
 However, Mannaea suffered a crushing defeat at the hands of the Assyrians around 660 BC, and subsequently an internal revolt broke out, continuing until Ahsheri's death.
 Also in the 7th century BC, Mannaea was defeated by the advancing Scythians, who had already raided Urartu and been repelled by the Assyrians.
 This defeat contributed to the further break-up of the Mannaean kingdom.

 Ahsheri's successor, Ualli, as an ally of Assyria, took the side of the Assyrians against the Medes (Madai), who were at this point still based to the east along the southwest shore of the Caspian Sea and revolting against Assyrian domination.
 The Medes subjugated by Assyria.
 However, the Neo-Assyrian Empire, which had dominated the region for three hundred years, began to unravel, consumed by civil war after the death of Ashurbanipal in 627 BC.
 The upheavals in Assyria allowed the Medes to free themselves from Assyrian vassalage and make themselves the major power in Iran.
 At the battle of Qablin in 616 BC, the Assyrian and Mannaean forces were defeated by Nabopolassar's troops.
 This defeat laid open the frontiers of Mannaea, which fell under the control of Media between 615 BC and 611 BC.

+Archaeology

+Key archaeological finds include a stele inscribed with an Aramaic text discovered at the archaeological cite of Qalaichi.
+The stele is dated to around 700 BCE.
+It is a fragment consisting of "most likely either a dedicatory or memorial inscription set up by the local ruler."
+The use of Aramaic, the lingua franca of the neighboring Assyrian Empire, suggests that Aramaic was prestigious among Mannaean elites around the time the stele was erected, but does not necessarily indicate wider adoption of Aramaic in Mannaea.
+The surviving fragment fails to record any personal names, but does record the names of the Urartian god Ḫaldi and the god Hadad from Ancient Semitic religion, as well as a place name rendered as Ztr.
+This place name was suggested by M. A. Lemaire to correspond to Zirta/Izirta.